esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 # Description
-This project aims at replicating the empirical results of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928) who estimates the value of a statistical life using compensating wage differentials for the risk of fatal injury on the job.
-Using US data for 2017, they estimate the value of statistical life to be $6.3 million ($2017).
+This project aims at replicating the empirical results of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928) who estimates the value of job attributes and workers productivity from US data for 2017.
 Their estimate relies on maximum likelihood estimation of a one-to-one matching model with transferable utility, where the demand and supply of labor is given by the logit formula.
-The estimation procedure simultaneously fits both the matching patterns and the wage curve.
+This estimation procedure simultaneously fits both the matching patterns and the wage curve.

 ## Replication of descriptive statistics
 Below, we have succesfully replicated Table 1 of Dupuy and Galichon (2022) that show some descriptive statistics for the analyzed data set.